Juanvvc/plot_regions/README.md

 # plot_regions

-This is a utility tool for scenery creators of FlightGear.
+This is a tool for regional scenery creators of FlightGear.

-This tool parses and plot the regional terrains in `FGDATA/Materials/regions`
+*plot_regions* parses XML files and plots the areas declared in these files on a world map.
+The intended input is "XML files in directory `$FG_ROOT/Materials/regions`".

 Under the GPLv3.
 See LICENSE.